-I found out that his wife had been his full-time caretaker for many years and didn’t receive much help.
-Hearing her story inspired me to want to do something special for her.
-I reached out not knowing how she would respond.
-When we spoke, I told her, “I know you do not know me, but I grew up with your husband.”
-I explained that I had heard her story, and that it had touched me so much.
-I shared that I was a jewelry designer and that I wanted to give her a piece of jewelry.
-I invited her to go to my website to pick out any piece she wanted.
-She, somewhat reluctancy and humbly, accepted my offer.
+Afterwards, I found out that his remarkable wife, had served as his full-time caretaker for many years without receiving much help.
+Her story moved me, and I wanted to do something special for her.
+Not knowing how she would respond, I reached out.
+When we finally spoke, I told her, “I know you don’t know me, but I grew up with your husband.”
+I explained that I’d heard her story, and that it had touched me so deeply.
+Finally, I shared that I was a jewelry designer, and invited her to go to my website and pick any piece she wanted—I wanted to give her the experience of treating herself to something nice, no matter the cost.

-I wanted to give her an experience of treating herself to something nice, no matter the cost.
-This isn’t something that everyone can do.
-She chose a pair of earrings.
-She called to thank me after receiving them.
-She cried, explaining how she had named the earrings after her husband, and that everytime she wore them she would think of him.
+Somewhat reluctantly, and with stunning humility, she accepted my offer.
+She chose a pair of earrings and called to thank me after receiving them.
+She cried as she told me she had named the earrings after her husband, and that every time she wore them, she would think of him.

+After giving her this gift, something inside of me clicked.
 Growing up, my family had very little money.
-My parents did charity work often, and there was always someone we were helping.
+My parents—business owners and community members—did charity work often, and always lent a hand.
 My father told me, “Even though we don’t have much money, there is someone else in a worse situation.
 We need to help others.”
-I’ve lived by this rule my entire life, and I will never forget what my father and mother did for so many.
+I’ve lived by this rule my entire life, and I have never forgotten what my father and mother did for so many.
 I have been given an ability, a gift I can share with women to empower them and make them feel good about themselves.
-I’ve donated to many organizations in the past, but now I felt it had come full circle.
+I had donated to many organizations in the past, but now I felt it had all come full circle.

 I know, now more than ever, that giving my jewelry to women who are exceptional human beings, women who have faced tough situations and circumstances in life, is one of my purposes here on earth.
 I feel that I have been given a gift, and I want to share it.